 One of the main concerns the rail industry and the wider transport sector has is a looming skills gap.
 As jobs become more digitalised and technology continues to develop at an exponential rate, a lot of people are in danger of being ‘left behind’.
 At NCATI, that is the least of your worries because our vision is simple: Pioneering technical excellence.

 We want to help create a new generation of engineers for the new era of rail travel and modernisation of the existing rail network, drawn from lots of different backgrounds and with the skills to take on any challenge.

-The National College for Advanced Transport & Infrastructure offers a variety of courses at different levels, in hopes that everyone can find the right option for them.
+The National College for Advanced Transport & Infrastructure is an award-winning training provider that offers a variety of courses at different levels, in hopes that everyone can find the right option for them.
 There are full-time and part-time courses available at a variety of levels.

-We also have brilliant lecturers and guest lecturers who use their unique experiences develop you as a person as well as an engineer.
+We also have expert lecturers and guest lecturers from industry who use their unique experiences to develop you as a person as well as an engineer.
 In addition to learning invaluable knowledge of the role you could eventually end up working in, you will gain an understanding of how the industry works on a wider scale.

 Recently Uzma Shahzadi, a lecturer specialising in Politics, Leadership, and Management visited our Birmingham campus and gave a guest lecture to the Systems Engineering and Command, Control & Communication apprentices on the qualities required of a good leader.
 In the future when our learners are in a position where they are managing people or projects, they will have some knowledge on how they can perform to the best standard, avoiding being thrown so much in the deep end.
 The key difference between NCATI compared to a standard college is, unlike many institutes, there’s an equal focus on understanding subject matter and preparing for the role you will go on to do one day.